eaudeweb/naaya/eggs/Naaya/Naaya/NaayaSurvey/README.txt

 		--------

 		The following permissions exists:
+		- Add permissions:
 			- 'Naaya - Add Naaya Survey Tool': used for adding the survey tool
 			- 'Naaya - Add Naaya Survey Template'; by default it's given to Manager and Administrator
-		- 'Naaya - Manage Naaya Survey Template'; by default it's given to Manager and Administrator
 			- 'Naaya - Add Naaya Statistic': used for reports; by default it's given to Manager and Administrator
 			- 'Naaya - Add Naaya Survey Questionnaire': create a survey;  by default it's given to Contributor
+			- 'Naaya - Add Naaya Mega Survey': create a survey;  by default it's given to Contributor
 			- 'Naaya - Add Naaya Survey Answer': answer/take a survey; by default it's given to all users (Authenticated and Anonymous)
+		- Edit/Manage permissions:
+			- 'Naaya - Manage Naaya Survey Template'; by default it's given to Manager and Administrator
+			- the generic *edit published object* permission lets you edit *Survey Questionnaires*, *Mega Surveys*, questions and reports
+		- View permissions
 			- 'Naaya - View Naaya Survey Answers': view the list of answers
-		- 'Naaya - View Naaya Survey Reports': view the reports;  by default it's given to all users (Authenticated and Anonymous) Also the 'Naaya - Add Naaya Widgets' permission from NaayaWidgets is given by default to Manager and Administrator, since it's needed for creating a survey template.
+			- 'Naaya - View Naaya Survey Reports': view the reports;  by default it's given to all users (Authenticated and Anonymous) Also the 'Naaya - Add Naaya Widgets' permission from NaayaWidgets is given by default to Manager and Administrator.

+		N.B.: the 'Naaya - Manage Naaya Survey Template' permission doesn't apply to questions and reports inside a *Survey Template*!
+You'll need to give the *edit published object* permission for the *Survey Tool* (/portal_survey) only to trusted users.

 		When a "Survey Tool" is added, the security of the site will be configured as described above.
+		Unsupported: you can also call through the web the manage_configureSite method, e.g. "/portal_survey/manage_configureSite".